Skip to main content

 The ImpulseJointSet contains all the impulse-based joints that needs to be simulated.
 This set is represented as a generational-arena, i.e., a vector where each element is indexed using a handle that combines an u32 index and an u32 generation number.
 This ensures that every joint is given a unique handle.
 Learn more about joints in the dedicated page.

 The CCD solver is responsible for the resolution of Continuous-Collision-Detection.
-By itself, this structure doesn't expose any feature useful.
+By itself, this structure doesn't expose any useful feature.
 So it should simply be passed to the PhysicsPipeline::step method.
 Learn more about CCD in the dedicated section.

 The physics hooks are trait-objects implementing the PhysicsHooks trait.
 They can be used to apply arbitrary rules to ignore collision detection between some pairs of colliders.
 They can also be used to modify the contacts processed by the constraints solver for computing forces.
 Learn more about physics hooks in the dedicated section.